 This is, the cell phone will charge faster when connected to a USB 3.0

-Most of the computers or laptops now come equipped with USB 3.0 ports.
-If your device has the letter ‘SS’ before us USB symbol, it means that it is a USB 3.0 port.
+Most computers or laptops now come equipped with USB 3.0 ports.
+If your device has the letter ‘SS’ before the USB symbol, it is a USB 3.0 port.

 2.- Charge your phone with your car auxiliary power outlet

-If you have a relatively new car, it will have an USB port that you can use to charge your phone.
+If you have a relatively new car, it will have a USB port that you can use to charge your phone.

-Alternative, most of the cars do have a 12 Volts auxiliary power outlet, also called cigarette lighter socket, to which it is possible to connect a USB adapter to generate electricity.
+Alternatively, most cars do have a 12 Volts auxiliary power outlet, also called a cigarette lighter socket, to which it is possible to connect a USB adapter to generate electricity.

 3.- Use a solar battery charger

-Solar power banks are a useful to have gadget for those who spend much time outdoors and want to be able to charge their phone, or tablets.
+Solar power banks are helpful to have gadgets for those who spend much time outdoors and want to be able to charge their phone or tablets.

 4.- Charge your phone with a power bank

-When choosing a power bank you need to put attention to the charge capacity, which is measure in milliampere hours (mAh).
-A 5,000 mAh power bank it is enough to power a mobile phone, but it may not be enough to charge a tablet.
+When choosing a power bank, you need to pay attention to the charge capacity, measured in milliampere hours (mAh).
+A 5,000 mAh power bank is enough to power a mobile phone, but it may not be enough to charge a tablet.

-A 10,000 mAh power bank should be able to charge your mobile phone several times, as well as your tablet.
+A 10,000 mAh power bank should be able to charge your mobile phone several times and your tablet.

 Also, not that the higher the Amperes (A) of the output, the faster the power bank will be able to charge your devices.

 If you are running out of power and there is no way to charge your phone, here are a few tips to make the battery last longer.